 Black Saturday – The WWF Making Moves and Decimating The Past

 The WWF, led by Vincent K. McMahon Jr., was playing hardball and taking absolutely no prisoners.
-“Junior,” as he was called, was not as respectful about how things had been done for years.
-If there was a way to make more money and a better way of doing things, then the then-WWF would be the first to try it out, even if that meant rocking boats and burning many bridges.
+"Junior," as he was called, was not as respectful about how things had been done for years.
+If there were a way to make more money and a better way of doing things, then the then-WWF would be the first to try it out, even if that meant rocking boats and burning many bridges.

 MTV, Tuesday Night Titans, and More!

-In an effort to reach a wider audience, the WWF began a crossover effort with an upstart cable channel, MTV.
+To reach a wider audience, the WWF began a crossover effort with an upstart cable channel, MTV.
 Cyndi Lauper, a fashion college dropout out of Queens, New York, and her boyfriend rock manager David Wolff, would be key players for the WWF to be able to showcase their product to a new audience.
 Lauper released her hit song Girls Just Wanna Have Fun on September 6th, 1983, where Captain Lou Albano played her controlling and borderline abusive father in the video.
 Lauper was designated as one of the station’s core artists and was given a lot of air time.
-A year and a half later, in her song The Goonies ‘r’ Good Enough, we see the appearance of many WWF stars in the official video, including Rowdy Roddy Piper, The Iron Sheik, Fred Blassie, Nikolai Volkoff, and The Fabulous Moolah.
+A year and a half later, in her song The Goonies ‘r’ Good Enough, we see many WWF stars in the official video, including Rowdy Roddy Piper, The Iron Sheik, Fred Blassie, Nikolai Volkoff, and The Fabulous Moolah.

 Recommended read: Wrestler Cameos in Music Videos

-On May 29th, 1984, USA Network launched Tuesday Night Titans (TNT), which was a loose parody of a late-night talk show.
+On May 29th, 1984, USA Network launched Tuesday Night Titans (TNT), a loose parody of a late-night talk show.
 The show was filled with unforgettable moments that clearly demonstrated that they were looking to be more than just a wrestling company.
 Tuesday Night Titans was unlike any show seen beforehand in the wrestling world.
-From George “The Animal” Steele and Captain Lou Albano making Christmas cookies to Kamala “eating” a live chicken brought by Freddie Blassie.
-Lanny Poffo reciting a poem while wearing a suit of armor, and Dr. D David Schultz accidentally firing a loaded gun while showing his collection to Vince McMahon and Lord Alfred Hayes was just a small sample of what the audience came to love.
+From George "The Animal" Steele and Captain Lou Albano making Christmas cookies to Kamala "eating" a live chicken brought by Freddie Blassie, Lanny Poffo reciting a poem while wearing a suit of armor, and Dr. D David Schultz accidentally firing a loaded gun while showing his collection to Vince McMahon and Lord Alfred Hayes was just a small sample of what the audience came to love.

 "Vince McMahon interviewed a parade of wrestlers as if they all lived in some parallel universe where everyone walked around in colored trunks, Arab headdresses, pink leisure suits, tribal feathers, and army fatigues," relates Shaun Assael and Mike Mooneyham in their book Sex, Lies and Headlocks: The Real Story of Vince McMahon and World Wrestling Entertainment.
 "To the promoters of the crumbling NWA, the show was a heresy.
 They feared it would turn the public against them by altering traditional, physical wrestling into television comedy."
 Sports Illustrated called it "maybe the most provocative show on television."

 Wendi Richter appeared in Lauper’s She Bop music video in yet another example of MTV and the WWF working together.
 Richter, when running to the ring accompanied by Lauper, would use this as her entrance music.
 The integration of wrestling and music became officially known as the Rock and Roll Connection after The Brawl To End It All on July 23rd, 1984.
 With a 9.0 rating, it is still one of the most successful programs MTV has ever had, and now, teenagers were discovering wrestling too.
-This set up The War To Settle The Score held on February 18th, 1985, which was aired both live and in prime time, becoming the new highest-rated show in MTV history.
+This set up The War To Settle The Score held on February 18th, 1985, aired both live and primetime, becoming the new highest-rated show in MTV history.
 With Mr. T’s popularity following Rocky III and the hit series The A-Team, he had a cross over appeal that the WWF was looking for when having non-wrestlers personalities involved in their storylines.

 Saturday Night’s Main Event aired on May 11th, 1985, and was a huge hit for the WWF for years to come.
-At the time, it became the slickest produced wrestling show the WWF or anybody else had ever seen thanks to NBC and Dick Ebersol’s involvement.
+At the time, it became the slickest produced wrestling show the WWF or anybody else had ever seen, thanks to NBC and Dick Ebersol’s involvement.
 It wasn’t just a ring with a dirty mat and some lights.
 They had state-of-the-art lighting, four cameras at ringside with boom mikes to catch the sounds that usually went unheard.
 SNME looked better than even the recent WrestleMania.